PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 >>> _ = pl.xlabel('Peristimulus volumes')

 That was it.
 Perhaps you are scared by the amount of code.
-Please note that it could have been done shorter, but this way allows to plot any other voxel coordinate combination as well. matplotlib allows for saving this figure in SVG_ format that allows for convenient post-processing in Inkscape_ -- a publication quality figure is only minutes away.
+Please note that it could have been done shorter, but this way allows for plotting any other voxel coordinate combination as well. matplotlib also allows for saving this figure in SVG_ format, allowing for convenient post-processing in Inkscape_ -- a publication quality figure is only minutes away.

 .. _SVG: http://en.wikipedia.org/wiki/Scalable_Vector_Graphics